 What is the Archer’s Index?

-The Archer’s Index is a survey that relies on volunteer archery hunters to report wildlife observations while they are afield in the fall.
-Archery hunters often spend several hours a day over multiple days during October and early November sitting quietly, during which time they may see a variety of wildlife.
-There are currently 14 species reported through the Archer’s Index survey, including birds like wild turkeys and pheasants, and mammals such as gray squirrels, cottontail rabbits, coyotes, bobcats, and white-tailed deer.
+The Archer’s Index relies on volunteer archery hunters to report wildlife observations while they are afield in the fall.
+The hours archery hunters spend sitting quietly provide great opportunities to see a variety of wildlife.
+There are currently 14 species reported through the Archer’s Index, including birds like wild turkeys and pheasants, and mammals such as gray squirrels, cottontail rabbits, coyotes, bobcats, and white-tailed deer.

 What do biologists do with this data?

-This survey also provides other valuable data like fawn to doe and buck to doe ratios to help manage white-tailed deer populations, as well as documenting occurrences of expanding species like bobcats.
+This effort also provides other valuable data like fawn-to-doe and buck-to-doe ratios to help manage white-tailed deer populations.

 How can I help?

 If you are planning to hunt deer with archery equipment in Indiana during October and November, please volunteer using the form below.
 Observations are generally collected from Oct.
 1 to the day before firearms season opens.
-Volunteers can be planning to hunt any number of days during that time; there is no minimum number of days hunted required.
-Forms and instructions will be mailed to volunteers.
+Volunteers can hunt any number of days during that time; there is no minimum number of days hunted required.
+Forms and instructions will be mailed to volunteers either in late September or within 3-5 business days of signing up during October and early November.

+Already a volunteer?
 You can enter your Archer’s Index data online.
-Be sure to have your customer number and survey number to login, which can be found in the upper corner of your datasheet.
+Be sure to have your customer number and survey number to log in.
+This number can be found in the upper corner of your datasheet.

 Questions?
 Contact us.